Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 1. Get a Septum Piercing

-The septum piercing is an absolute must before getting a septril piercing because it provides access to the piercing area from the inside of the nose.
+The Septum piercing is an absolute must before getting a Septril piercing because it provides access to the piercing area from the inside of the nose.

 2. Stretch and Heal the Septum Piercing

-A septril piercing begins with a healed septum piercing, which should be stretched to a gauge size of 0 gauge (5/16-inch or 8mm) or 2 gauge (6mm).
-Or, the septum piercing needs to be stretched to at least 5mm (4 gauge) to accommodate the piercing needle and subsequent septril jewelry.
+A Septril piercing begins with a healed Septum piercing, which should be stretched to a gauge size of 0 gauge (5/16-inch or 8mm) or 2 gauge (6mm).
+Or, the Septum piercing needs to be stretched to at least 5mm (4 gauge) to accommodate the piercing needle and subsequent septril jewelry.

-This is considerably larger than the 1.2mm-1.6mm (16 gauge-14 gauge) width of a standard septum piercing, which means it will take a little more planning and effort to prepare to receive a septril piercing.
+This is considerably larger than the 1.2mm-1.6mm (16 gauge-14 gauge) width of a standard Septum piercing, which means it will take a little more planning and effort to prepare to receive a Septril piercing.

 Typically, stretching the septum entails a series of plugs or tunnels in graduating sizes changed out over time.
 Because of this significant size increase, it can take up to 18 months of stretching before you're ready to receive the septril piercing.